Glen Campbell: Tributes and acclaim

 Following the announcement of Campbell's death, fellow musicians, friends and fans expressed their condolences and noted his music legacy.
 Recording Academy president Neil Portnow praised him for having been "an American treasure" whose songs, guitar work, and "dazzling showmanship shot him to superstardom in the 1960s" to make him one of the most successful music artists in history.

 Tributes poured in from countless others in the industry, including Brian Wilson of the Beach Boys, comedy writer and actor Steve Martin, Sheryl Crow, Dolly Parton, Lenny Kravitz, and Anne Murray.
-Campbell's former partner Tanya Tucker wrote and released a song in his honor, "Forever Loving You."
+Campbell's former partner Tanya Tucker wrote and released a song in his honor, "Forever Loving You".

-Jimmy Webb, who wrote many of Campbell's hits and worked with him throughout his life, said that Campbell could play with "any guitar player in the world, from George Benson to Eric Clapton," adding that Paul McCartney considered him among the best guitar players.
+Jimmy Webb, who wrote many of Campbell's hits and worked with him throughout his life, said that Campbell could play with "any guitar player in the world, from George Benson to Eric Clapton", adding that Paul McCartney considered him among the best guitar players.
 "People will realize what an extraordinary genius Glen really was", Webb told ABC News.

 The Country Music Television Channel (CMT) aired a special about his career a few days after his death.
 Other networks were also "lining up to honor his life and brilliant legacy", including interviews with Keith Urban, Reba McEntire and Blake Shelton, among others.

 Campbell's daughter Ashley was invited to perform at The O2 Arena in London as part of the C2C: Country to Country festival.
 Her set was billed as a special tribute to her father and included a medley of his hits alongside "Remembering", a song she wrote about Campbell's battle with Alzheimer's.

 Discography and videography

 Campbell recorded and released 60 studio albums and six live albums between 1962 and 2017.
 He also lent his vocals to four soundtracks for motion pictures: True Grit (1969), Norwood (1970), Rock-a-Doodle (1992), and the 2014 documentary film Glen Campbell: I'll Be Me.
 He placed a total of 82 singles (one of which was a re-release) on either the Billboard Country Chart, the Billboard Hot 100, or the Adult Contemporary Chart, nine of which peaked at number one on at least one of those charts.
 He released 15 video albums and featured in 21 music videos.
 His first two music videos, "By the Time I Get to Phoenix" and "Wichita Lineman", were directed by Gene Weed in 1967 and 1968, respectively.
 Campbell released his final music video, "I'm Not Gonna Miss You", in 2014 to coincide with the release of the documentary Glen Campbell: I'll Be Me.
 His final studio album, Adiós, was released on June 9, 2017.

-In May 2019, it was announced that Glen Campbell's 'Legacy' Box Set was to be expanded and reissued.
+In May 2019, it was announced that Glen Campbell's The Legacy box set was to be expanded and reissued.